ashirt-ops/ashirt-server/backend/Readme.md

     * Example value: `ashirt,otka`
     * Currently valid values: `ashirt`, `okta`
       * This list will likely become outdated over time.
 Consult the authschemes directory for a better idea of what is supported.
+  * `AUTH_SERVICES_ALLOW_REGISTRATION`
+    * Enables registration for the indicated services.
+    * Values must be comma separated (though commas are only needed when multiple values are used)
+      * Values must match the values indicated in `AUTH_SERVICES`. values that are not listed there will be silently ignored.
+    * Admins can provision new local auth accounts to provide access to new users.
   * `AUTH_${SERVICE}_` Variables
     * These environment variables are namespaced per Auth Service.
 Each of these is a specific field that can be used to pass configuration details to the authentication service.
 Note that `${SERVICE}` must be replaced with a proper string, expected in all caps.
 For example `AUTH_GITHUB`, `AUTH_ASHIRT`, `AUTH_GOOGLE`
     * `AUTH_${SERVICE}_CLIENT_ID`